ItsAina/Autoclicker/README.md

-This autoclicker has feature how many delay,clicks and start with button and end with button, btw right or left choose to click
+This autoclicker has feature how many delay, clicks and start with button and end with button, btw right or left choose to click

 Remember to use delay 0.001, upper and higher will crash click.
 Use 0.001 and lower